appliedbits/draft-wendt-stir-vesper-oob/draft-wendt-stir-vesper-oob.md

 While logging of CPS activity is important for fraud detection and accountability, implementations MUST avoid logging full PASSporT payloads or tokens unless strictly necessary.
 Where logs include sensitive fields, they SHOULD be protected with access controls and subject to audit.

+The use of transaction-specific UUIDs instead of callback URLs minimizes the privacy exposure associated with publishing service endpoints.
+Only parties with the appropriate authorization token (Access JWT) can retrieve or respond to a PASSporT exchange, which helps ensure that identity data is not leaked to unauthorized entities.
+Connected Identity responses are associated only with the UUID provided to the intended recipient, reducing correlation risk across sessions.

 # Security Considerations

 ## Trust Anchors and Certificate Transparency